ApeWorX/ape/docs/plugins.rst

 Compilation process flow
 ========================
-    contracts/ folder
+    `contracts/` folder
     Project manager contains all the items in the projects folder, including the contracts folder.
-    The contracts folder is where the compiler will be looking for your contracts in order to compile them.
+    The `contracts/` folder is where the compiler will be looking for your contracts in order to compile them.
-    The file extension is used to determine which compiler extension should be used to compile the contract code.
+    The file extension of files within the `contracts/` folder is used to determine which compiler extension should be used.
+    The pragma spec of the compilable files within the folder is checked and then used to decide if a new compiler needs to be downloaded or if the version matches one of the currently installed compiler versions.

-    The contracts are then grouped by compiler type and fed into the compiler to compile them.
+    The contracts are then grouped by compiler type and version and fed into the corresponding compiler to compile them.
+    These are then outputted as a json file which is placed in the `.builds` folder.
+They can then be deployed on the chain from the console.

     Source type
-        types from types module :doc:`source types <autoapi/ape/types/contract/index.html#ape.types.contract.Source>` Compiler manager
+        Types from types module :doc:`source types <autoapi/ape/types/contract/index.html#ape.types.contract.Source>`

+    Compiler manager
         The compiler manager contains all the registered compilers.
-    Compilers sublass the compiler API object, implementing the CompilerAPI methods.
+        Compilers subclass the compiler API object, implementing the CompilerAPI methods.
     Implement :doc:`get_versions <autoapi/ape/api/compiler/index#ape.api.compiler.CompilerAPI.get_versions>` in compile.
     CompilerAPI plugins

     ContractType type
         The compilation produces - .build
         :doc:`<autoapi/ape/types/contract/index.html#ape.types.contract.ContractType>`